 NGWA has created this page as a reference to provide access to updated information regarding licensing or registration of groundwater professionals during the COVID-19 crisis of which we are aware.
 Always seek guidance from your state regulatory body for any concerns relating to licensure or registration.
 A list of links to state regulatory bodies for each state can be found on NGWA’s State Resources page.

-As of April 2, 2020 we are aware of the following changes.
+As of July 20, 2020 we are aware of the following changes (updates as provided by the states are noted in parentheses).

 OKLAHOMA: Governor Stitt signed Executive Order 2020-07 that extends occupational licenses so long as the order is in effect